This recipe makes a dough that, when chilled, is easy to cut with cookie cutters and produces firm, light-golden-colored cookies.

 The dough makes enough cookies for 2 to 3 wreaths.
 (Find wreath instructions here.)

-Make Ahead: The dough needs to be refrigerated for at least 2 hours or overnight.
+Make Ahead: The dough needs to be refrigerated for 2 to 4 hours, and preferably overnight.
 It can be frozen in thin sheets for up to 2 months.
 Baked, un-iced cookies can be stored in an airtight container at room temperature for up to 10 days.

 Servings: 48 large cookies